 First we needed to extract the ink (the fluorescein) from the cartridges.

-I protected our work surfaces and using pliers I broke open the highlighter pen, removed the cartridge and popped it into the glass with about 200ml of water, and let it sit for a couple of hours.
+I protected our work surfaces and using pliers I broke open the highlighter pen, removed the cartridge and popped it into the glass with about 200ml of water, and let it sit for a few minutes.
 I also squeezed the cartridge to help get as much ink out as possible.
 This ink contains the fluorescent compound, fluorescein.
 I used a separate container for each different coloured inks we were using.
 We tested yellow, green, orange and pink highlight pen inks.

 Now we add the Orbeez to make Spooky Glowing Orbeez.
 This part is easy – I just added a handful or Orbeez to each container and let them sit overnight to swell up.